 Our Senior Secured Credit Facility is secured by a first-priority lien on our assets, including oil and natural gas properties constituting at least 80% of the present value of our proved reserves owned now or in the future.
 Our Senior Secured Credit Facility contains both financial and non-financial covenants.
-We were in compliance with these ratios as of June 30, 2015 and expect to be in compliance with them for the foreseeable future.
+We were in compliance with these ratios as of September 30, 2015 and expect to be in compliance with them for the foreseeable future.
+See "Part II, Item 5.
+Other Information-Item 1.01 Entry into a material definitive agreement" below for additional information regarding the Fourth Amendment to the Senior Secured Credit Facility.